 This bathroom packs a lot of modern style into a small space and I am all heart eyes about it.
 You get a glimpse of the pretty green walls when you walk in our front door and they make me smile every time.

-A huge thanks to Behr, DecoArt, iDesign, Lamps Expo, and Liberty Hardware for partnering with me on this modern bathroom makeover!
+A huge thanks to Behr, DecoArt, iDesign, Lamps Expo, Liberty Hardware, and Ryobi for partnering with me on this modern bathroom makeover!
 All content and opinions are 100% my own.
 This post also contains affiliate links.
 See my disclosure policy for details.

 The Before Pictures

 Before I share all of the gorgeous after photos, let’s back up to the beginning for a minute so I can remind you how this room looked before I got my hands on it.